4. Sample Collection and Return Analysis (WIP)

 A potential sample will be somewhere to the front of the rover within an area, based on our search analysis, about 3m wide and 2m deep and 1m ahead of the rover.
-In reality the sample may be seen in an area deeper and wider than this, based on testing.
+In reality, the sample may be seen in an area deeper and wider than this, based on testing.
 This is not a problem.

-With the search process having located a potential sample the rover turns toward the sample and drives forward while recentering its line of approach until the rover is a short distance, lets assume 0.5 m, from the sample.
+With the search process having located a potential sample the rover turns toward the sample and drives forward while recentering its line of approach until the rover is a short distance, let's assume 0.5 m, from the sample.

-At this point the rover needs to verify the sample is valid.
+At this point, the rover needs to verify the sample is valid.
 This means it is recognized as one of the ten samples and, also, that the robot has not previously collected this sample.
 (A rover in 2013 attempted to pick up the spot of sunlight shining through the canopy of leaves.)
 This last point is important because persistently attempting to collect a sample already collected can lead to an E-Stop of the rover.
 (If multiple robots are competing at the same time a sample collected by one of them will be replaced so it can be collected by another robot.)

 A valid sample is then picked up by the rover.
-With the current lifter mechanism, the rover drops the lifter, drives forward to scoop up the sample, and the raises the lifter for carrying.
+With the current lifter mechanism, the rover drops the lifter, drives forward to scoop up the sample, and then raises the lifter for carrying.
 The rover needs to verify that the sample is on the lifter.
 (A '13 rover thought it had the sample and returned empty handed to the starting platform.)

 The sample is now taken to the platform.
-During the search the rover has been tracking its location and bearing.
+During the search, the rover has been tracking its location and bearing.
 At the start, the rover determined the location of the starting platform.
-Using its current location and the starting platforms location the rover can determine the bearing it must take to reach the starting platform.
+Using its current location and the starting platform's location the rover can determine the bearing it must take to reach the starting platform.

-During the drive to the platform the rover must continually verify that the sample is on the lifter.
+During the drive to the platform, the rover must continually verify that the sample is on the lifter.

 The actual destination location is a few meters in front of the platform.
-Obviously the rover cannot mount from the rear since the home beacon is there.
+Obviously, the rover cannot mount from the rear since the home beacon is there.
 Nor can the rover approach from the sides since the current use of brushes to slide the sample off the lifter requires the rover to approach from the front.
 The home beacon also has large fiducial (figures) on the front and the back to make sure the rover's approach is correct.

 Once the rover is positioned a short distance from the platform it needs to align itself with an assigned (virtual) slot.
 Each rover has a slot - left, middle or right -where it deposits samples.
 The reason for this is that collected samples are not allowed to touch one another during transport or when left on the starting platform.
 Since the rovers only collect one sample at a time there is no transport problem.
-To keep the samples separate on the platform there are three rows of brushes and the three slots.
+To keep the samples separate on the platform there are three rows of brushes and three slots.
 This defines a grid of 9 spaces for samples.
 When (if?) the tenth sample is brought to the platform the rover can simply drive up and stop with it on the lifter.

-The rover drives onto the platform, stops with the lifter behind a brush, drops the lifter, and backs away deom the brush leaving the sample on the platform.
+The rover drives onto the platform, stops with the lifter behind a brush, drops the lifter, and backs away from the brush leaving the sample on the platform.
 Once it has backed up it raises the lifter, checks that the sample is gone, retries if the sample is still there, or backs completely off the platform.

 Once clear of the platform the rover resumes the search by proceeding to an unsearched area.